HACK-BLOSSOM/DIY-Feminist-Cybersecurity/_posts/2015-01-02-anonymity.md

 </div>

 <div class="recommend">
-<h5 class="text-white"><strong>AdBlock</strong></h5>
+<h5 class="text-white"><strong>uBlock Origin</strong></h5>
 <br>
-AdBlock blocks ads on 99% of the sites you visit.
-Ads can be the source of a virus, activity tracking, malware, or just plain annoyingness, so this extension will pre-emptively block these nasty things with no effort from you.
-Note that the recommended AdBlock for Firefox is not developed by a marketing company, while the chrome version is.
-The latter will sometimes give you ads that their company has sold.<br>
+uBlock Origin blocks ads on 99% of the sites you visit.
+Ads can be the source of a virus, activity tracking, malware, or just plain annoyingness, so this extension will pre-emptively block these nasty things with no effort from you. <br>
 <br>
-Install for Firefox <a href="https://addons.mozilla.org/en-US/firefox/addon/adblock-edge/">here</a><br>
+Install for Firefox <a href="https://addons.mozilla.org/addon/ublock-origin/">here</a><br>
-Install for Chrome <a href="https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb?hl=en-US">here</a><br>
+Install for Chrome <a href="https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm">here</a><br>
-Official page for the Firefox extension <a href="https://bitbucket.org/adstomper/adblockedge/">here</a><br>
-Official page for the Chrome extension <a href="https://adblockplus.org/en/about">here</a><br>
+Official page for uBlock Origin extension <a href="https://github.com/gorhill/uBlock/">here</a><br>
 </div>

 <div class="recommend">